Frequently asked questions

 About shipping

-All prints are robustly packaged.
+All our products are robustly packaged.
 Our unframed prints are hand rolled in protective tissue paper and then shipped in extra thick cardboard tubes.
 Framed and stretched canvas prints come in a rigid double-walled cardboard box.

 The packaging standards have been refined many times, over many years and it is now extremely rare for breakages or damage to occur.
-On those rare occasions when incidents do happen we strive to ensure that your collection and replacement are organised immediately and shipped back out on a priority service without any fuss.
+On those rare occasions when incidents do happen we strive to ensure that a replacement is organised immediately and shipped back out on a priority service without any fuss.

 Anywhere in the world!
 We have global shipping coverage and there’s nowhere we are not able to send orders.